-You may have the right to have your physician amend your PHI.
+You may have the right to request an amendment to your PHI.
 This means you may request an amendment of PHI about you in a designated record set for so long as we maintain this information.
 In certain cases, we may deny your request for an amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us and we may prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.

 You have the right to receive an accounting of certain disclosures we have made, if any, of your PHI.
 This right applies to disclosures for purposes other than treatment, payment or health care operations.
 It excludes disclosures we may have made to you if you authorized us to make the disclosure, for a facility directory, to family members or friends involved in your care, or for notification purposes, for national security or intelligence, to law enforcement (as provided in the privacy rule) or correctional facilities, as part of a limited data set disclosure.
-You have the right to receive specific information regarding these disclosures that occur after April 14, 2003.
 The right to receive this information is subject to certain exceptions, restrictions and limitations.